 Studio photographers will appreciate that the Nikon D300 (unlike the 1200D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So how do things add up?
 Which of the two cameras – the Canon 1200D or the Nikon D300 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 1200D:

 - More detail: Offers more megapixels (17.9 vs 12.2MP) with a 21% higher linear resolution.

 - Broader imaging potential: Can record not only still images but also 1080/30p movies.